AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/working-with-web-campaigns/preview-and-test-a-web-campaign.md

 ## Preview a Web Campaign on the Web Campaigns Page {#preview-a-web-campaign-on-the-web-campaigns-page}

-1. While looking at the listing of your web campaigns, simply choose a campaign and click the&nbsp;**Preview**&nbsp;icon.
+1. While looking at the listing of your web campaigns, simply choose a campaign and click the **Preview** icon.

    ![](assets/web-campaigns-1-preview-hand.png)